OP-TEE/optee_docs/architecture/spmc.rst

 ``SP_PACKAGING_METHOD=embedded`` is selected.
 The images passed in ``SP_PATHS`` are processed by ``ts_bin_to_c.py`` in optee_os and linked into the main binary.
-At runtime the ``for_each_secure_partition()`` macro can iterate through these images, so a particular SP can be found by UUID and then loaded by ldelf.
+At runtime the ``for_each_secure_partition()`` macro can iterate through these images, so a particular SP can be found by UUID and then loaded.

 The SP manifest file `[1]`_ used by the SPMC to setup SPs is also handled by ``ts_bin_to_c.py``, it will be concatenated to the end of the SP ELF.